Hazel Miner

-Hazel Dulcie Miner (April 11, 1904 – March 16, 1920) was a student at a rural Great Plains one-room school, who died while protecting her 10-year-old brother, Emmet, and 8-year-old sister, Myrdith, from the spring blizzard of 1920 in Center, North Dakota.
+Hazel Dulcie Miner (April 11, 1904 – March 16, 1920) was an American student at a rural Great Plains one-room school, who died while protecting her 10-year-old brother, Emmet, and 8-year-old sister, Myrdith, from the spring blizzard of 1920 in Center, North Dakota.

 After her death, she became a national American heroine.
 Her actions were celebrated in a folk ballad and were published in many newspaper and magazine articles in the subsequent decades.

 Life and family

 Hazel was the 15-year-old daughter of William Albert Miner, a farmer, and his wife, the former Blanche Steele, both originally from Riceville, Iowa.
 The family had lived for a time in Staples, Minnesota but had returned to their farm in North Dakota the year before the blizzard.
 Hazel's sisters and brothers were Zelda, 21; Emmet, 10; Myrdith, 8; and Howard, 5.
 Hazel was an eighth grade student at a one-room school, the same attended by Emmet and Myrdith.
 The Oliver County register of deeds, whose daughter had played with Hazel, recalled, "Kind of a quiet girl she was," and described her as "sort of motherly, for one so young."
 Her father considered her highly dependable.
 Her obituary described her as "quiet and loving," with a "sunny, cheerful nature" and having a liking for children.
 Hazel had planned to start high school in Bismarck, North Dakota that fall.